cashmy/-EchoForge_v3/pm/milestone_tasks/M03_T01_Subtask_Plan.md

 - **ETS-DB Scenario:** Define an ETS case (`ETS-DB-TAX-01`) that seeds a small set of EntryType rows, classifies Entries via `type_id`, then deactivates a Type to confirm entries stay readable.
 This scenario will later back the governance evidence for M03-T10.

 ## 4. Open Questions / Assumptions
-- Assume Type IDs are lowercase slugs (e.g., `architecture_note`); confirm with M03-T12 naming decision later.
+- Assume Type IDs are canonical once resolved (semantic inference or explicit user assignment).
+Entries without a matching taxonomy row keep only the free-form label (no ID).
+Naming scheme (slug vs other) will be finalized via M03-T12.
 - No hierarchical relationships in v1.1; if future requirements add parent-child, this plan will need an addendum.

 ## 5. Next Steps